 Process for 2021: You must email a final copy of your thesis (as a PDF) to your GPD for uploading by Friday, May 28, 2021.
 The electronic thesis (which does not have to include signatures) will be catalogued by the Library and will also be posted to RISD’s Digital Commons, unless you elect to opt out on the thesis submission form.

 Making your master’s thesis available to the RISD community and future grad students, and to artists, designers, scholars and employers worldwide is an important and valuable part of higher education.
 However, you may not want to have your thesis available online for reasons of publishing agreements, patents or other intellectual property issues.
-You may review the digital thesis license agreement here.
+Review the digital thesis license agreement for more information.